Bylaws of the Aerodigestive Society

 G. Amendments or Repeals of Bylaws

-The amount of the Society’s dues shall be determined by the Board of Directors and may not necessarily be the same in each succeeding year.
-All Fellows shall pay dues, except that members having reached the age of 65 years may request a dues waiver for the duration of their membership in the corporation without loss of membership rights.
+The amount of the Society’s dues and application fees shall be determined by the Board of Directors and may not necessarily be the same in each succeeding year.
+Members having reached the age of 65 years may request a dues waiver for the duration of their membership in the corporation without loss of membership rights.
 Dues shall not be assessed to Honorary Fellows.

 J. Notices of the Society.